Currently available for £995.00 from John Lewis

 As to whether the more advanced ‘Track console’ is worth consideration, really depends on whether you can justify the considerable extra investment of a further £300.
 There are many users that would want iPod compatibility and accessibility to Life’s virtual trainer software, but for those who want a Life Fitness machine that already has a good selection of features and programs as standard, we think the ‘Go console’ is well worth a ‘GO!’

 Life Fitness equipment is synonymous with quality and this entry-level exercise bike is no exception.
 Whilst for Life Fitness, this is considered entry-level, the C1 would happily sit at the top end of ranges from most fitness equipment brands!
 It's a solid bike that will provide years of service.
 It is, however, quite basic given the price while the maximum user weight of 135kg is perhaps a little lower than we'd expect for something of this value.
-By comparison, the NordicTrack GX 4.6 Pro has fully immersive interactive training options with personal trainer-led workout videos and an electronic braking system that has no moving parts and delivers lightning-fast resistance changes - and THAT is currently available for a good deal less than the C1.
+By comparison, the DKN EMB-600 has a commercial-grade electro-magnetic braking system for exceptional reliability and lightning-fast resistance changes.
+It also has a max user weight of 180kg reflecting its outstanding build quality - and THAT is currently available for less than the C1.

 Life Fitness C1 'Go Console' Specifications